BahadirSnow/BahadirSnow/README.md

 <h2 align="left">🌟 Core Competencies</h2>
 <p align="left">🤝 Clear communication, innovative problem-solving, and adaptability in the ever-evolving tech landscape are my core strengths.</p>
-<p align="right">🤗 Let's connect!
+<p align="left">🤗 Let's connect!
 I'm always open to chatting about cybersecurity innovations, IT projects, or just geeking out about tech in general!</p>